 Loved One Suffered From A Nursing Home Restraint Injury And Have Questions?
 We Can Help, Tell Us What Happened.

 At Rubin, Glickman, Steinberg & Gifford P.C., our team of knowledgeable and compassionate nursing home abuse prevention lawyers are dedicated to enforcing the right of nursing home residents to be free from restraints, whether those restraints are physical or chemical.
-The improper use of restraints is a serious form of nursing home abuse, and if you or a loved one have suffered nursing home restraint injuries in Lansdale, Ambler or elsewhere in Southeastern Pennsylvania, our lawyers are here to help.
+The improper use of restraints is a serious form of nursing home abuse, and if you or a loved one have suffered nursing home restraint injuries in Montgomery County, our lawyers are here to help.
 You may be legally entitled to financial compensation for the injuries you have suffered, as well as for the pain and suffering, depression and future functional decline often caused by nursing home restraint injuries.
 We are here to help hold the nursing home accountable for all harm that you have suffered, so call or contact us today to schedule a free consultation to discuss your case.

 It is legal for nursing homes in Pennsylvania to use restraints under certain conditions, but in order to reduce the potential that these restraints will cause additional harm, Pennsylvania has enacted regulations designed to ensure that restraints are only used under appropriate circumstances in a nursing home setting.
 To legally use restraints on a nursing home resident, the nursing home must: